 - 5.2.h.1.
-Be used for, or considered as, a substitute for technology-based requirements of the Act and other applicable state and federal laws. - 5.2.h.2.
+Be used for, or considered as, a substitute for technology-based requirements of the State or Federal Act and other applicable State and federal laws. - 5.2.h.2.
 Extend downstream at any time a distance more than five times the width of the receiving watercourse at the point of discharge. - 5.2.h.3.
 Cause or contribute to any of the conditions prohibited in section 3, herein. - 5.2.h.4.
-Be granted where instream waste concentration of a discharge is greater than 80%. - 5.2.h.5.
-Overlap one another. - 5.2.h.6.
-Overlap any 1/2 mile zone described in section 7.2.a.2 herein. - 5.2.i.
-In the case of thermal discharges, a successful demonstration conducted under section 316(a) of the Act shall constitute compliance with all provisions of this section. - 5.2.j.
-The Secretary may waive the requirements of subsections 5.2.e and 5.2.h.2 above if a discharger provides an acceptable demonstration of: - 5.2.j.1.
+Be granted where the instream waste concentration of a discharge is greater than 80%. - 5.2.h.5.
+Overlap one another, except that the secretary may allow mixing zones for human health criteria to overlap, if the overlapping mixing zones comply with all guidelines and conditions of subsection 5.2 herein. - 5.2.h.6.
+Overlap any half-mile zone described in section 7.2.a.2 herein. - 5.2.i.
+In the case of thermal discharges, a successful demonstration conducted under section 316(a) of the Federal Act shall constitute compliance with all provisions of this section. - 5.2.j.
+The secretary may waive the requirements of subdivision 5.2.e and paragraph 5.2.h.2 above if a discharger provides an acceptable demonstration of: - 5.2.j.1.
 Information defining the actual boundaries of the mixing zone in question; and - 5.2.j.2.
-Information and data proving no violation of subsections 5.2.d and 5.2.g above by the mixing zone in question. - 5.2.k.
-Upon implementation of a mixing zone in a permit, the permittee shall provide documentation that demonstrates to the satisfaction of the Secretary that the mixing zone is in compliance with the provisions outlined in subsections 5.2.b, 5.2.c, 5.2.e, and 5.2.h.2, herein. - 5.2.1.
-In order to facilitate a determination or assessment of a mixing zone pursuant to this section, the Secretary may require a permit applicant or permittee to submit such information as deemed necessary.
+Information and data proving no violation of subdivisions 5.2.d and 5.2.g above by the mixing zone in question. - 5.2.k.
+Upon implementation of a mixing zone in a permit, the permittee shall provide documentation that demonstrates to the satisfaction of the secretary that the mixing zone is in compliance with the provisions outlined in subdivisions 5.2.b, 5.2.e, 5.2.e, and paragraph 5.2.h.2, herein. - 5.2.1.
+In order to facilitate a determination or assessment of a mixing zone pursuant to this section, the secretary may require a permit applicant or permittee to submit such information as he or she deems necessary.